 • Let your kiddos soak the sponge bombs in water and either throw them at each other (or opponent’s buckets) either way they’ll give wet!

-I’ll be heading to the Mid-West soon.
-I was in St Louis around this time last year.
-I couldn’t believe how hot and humid it was–I thought I was going to melt!
-We kept Grandbub #2 cool and entertained in the pool.
-I can’t wait to see what he does when I add the sponge bombs this time around!
+I was stunned by the heat and humidity on one of my past trips to St Louis around this time of year; it felt like I was going to melt!
+We kept Grandbub #2 cool and entertained in a wading pool.
+I can’t wait to see what he does when I add sponge bombs this time around!
 Let me know if you try them!

 Yours in Play!

-*Back then I don’t think I gave a thought to water safety but now, as a parent and grandparent, I know how critical water safety is!
+*When I was a kid I didn’t give a thought to water safety but now, as a parent and grandparent, I know how critical water safety is!